PyCubed-Mini/PocketQubeDocs/docs/source/flight_software.rst

 Architecture
 ------------
-There are two ways to look at the software, the first is to think of it as a stack of layers.
+The flight software is a stack of layers, each of which (theoretically) could be swapped out for a different implementation.

 .. image:: flight_software/hamburger.svg
     :width: 400